-RC Airplane Storage - Model Airplane News
+DIY Model Storage - Model Airplane News

 The method I used to store wings is easier than the fuselage hanger.
 If you have the space you could use vertical 2×3 & longer dowels in a similar fashion to the fuse hanger.
 I didn’t have that much space so a more compact storage arrangement was needed.

-Begin by cutting the ½ plywood, it will be the shelf used to store the wings.
+Begin by cutting the ½-inch plywood, it will be the shelf used to store the wings.
 The shelf should be 2 inches wider than the maximum wing cord, the length of shelf will vary depending on the number of wings.
-My shelf is 18in x 18in this accommodates approximately 8 wings with a maximum cord of 16in.
+My shelf is 18 x 18 inches and it accommodates approximately 8 wings with a maximum chord of 16 in.

 The next step is to make a ‘lip’ around the shelf to prevent the wing tips from sliding of shelf.
-Nail the 1in trim around 3 sides of shelf (not the wall side), keep the bottom of trim flush with edge of plywood this will create the 1/2in lip around the perimeter of shelf.
+Nail the 1in trim around 3 sides of shelf (not the wall side), keep the bottom of trim flush with edge of plywood this will create the 1/2-inch lip around the perimeter of shelf.
 Sand the shelf removing any rough edges, then prime & paint the shelf.

 Using 2, 10in shelf brackets mount the shelf on wall, approximately 18in above floor ensure the area above the shelf is clear.
-I mounted mine a little higher to allow storage of shopvac under it.
-Screw another 10in shelf bracket to the wall 30in above shelf aligned with left or right edge of shelf.
-Cut an 18in length of ½ dowel (or width of shelf used).
+I mounted mine a little higher to allow storage of the shop vac under it.
+Screw another 10-inch shelf bracket to the wall 30in above shelf aligned with left or right edge of shelf.
+Cut an 18-inch length of ½ dowel (or width of shelf used).
 Attach ½ dowel to upper bracket, cover dowel with pipe insulation.
 Place cup hooks at either end of dowel.

 Put wings on shelf vertically leaning then against the dowel that extends out from upper bracket.
 String the plumber’s chain between the cup-hooks as a safety chain.